 Why You Should Check This Out: Spanish cinema puts out some fantastic period dramas.
 Don’t just take my word for it, though, and read our full review on why Cable Girls is one romantic period drama that’s definitely worth your time.

-Content: This series ranges between TV-14 and TV-MA for sexuality and nudity – the scenes are typically brief.
+Content: This series ranges between TV-14 and TV-MA for explicit love scenes and nudity – the scenes are typically brief.

 Netflix Synopsis: This period drama set in impoverished East London in the 1950s follows a newly qualified midwife and her colleagues at a nursing convent.

-Why You Should Check This Out: Not many TV shows follow primarily female characters and deal with female problems.
+Why You Should Check This Out: Not many TV shows focus primarily on female characters and deal with female problems.
 The show is about a group of midwives and nuns working to help the people of Poplar and maybe even themselves in the process.
-The stories can be heartbreaking, uplifting, and sometimes even a little romantic.
+The stories can be heartbreaking, uplifting, and sometimes even romantic.

-Content: Call the Midwife is rated TV-14 mostly for realistic childbirth scenes.
+Content: Call the Midwife is rated TV-14 primarily for realistic childbirth scenes.